 reefs are available.

-about an hour north of urban Durban.
-An excellent family beach with
+About an hour north of urban Durban Willard is an excellent family beach with

 soft golden sand bordered by black rocks, grass and with seafront

 buildings of the relaxed town set back at just the right distance.